eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_bilstm.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-24K premise-hypothesis pairs of texts.
+24K pairs of texts drawn from emails, news articles and blog posts.

 ### Training Procedure